-How to Get an Apartment in New York For Rent With Competition
+How to Get an Apartment For Rent With Competition in New York

 Understand the Rental Process

-Above all things, the more you understand the rental process in New York and prepare accordingly, the better your chances of landing the apartment you really want, even in the face of stiff competition.
+Above all things, the more you understand the rental process in New York and prepare accordingly, the better your chances of landing the apartment you want, even in the face of stiff competition.

 The first thing you need to know is what the landlord or management companies are looking for.